baldez300/health-data-preprocessing-tutorial/README.md

 # Health Dataset Preprocessing and Visualization Tutorial

 ## Overview
-This repository contains a comprehensive tutorial on data preprocessing and visualization using Python, focusing on a custom Health dataset.
-The tutorial demonstrates essential data science techniques for cleaning, transforming, and exploring data using popular libraries like Pandas and Matplotlib.
+This repository contains a comprehensive tutorial on data preprocessing and visualization using `Python`, focusing on a custom `Health dataset`.
+The tutorial demonstrates essential data science techniques for cleaning, transforming, and exploring data using popular libraries like `Pandas` and `Matplotlib`.

 ## Key Features
 - Comprehensive data preprocessing workflow